Eyes That See Not, Feet That Cannot Walk

 and so will all who trust in them.

-Of course the Bible is speaking on the pagan idols, not about Christian statues.
-But evidently the Christian statues are not much better.
-They too must be nailed down and carried along; they too have feet but cannot walk.
+Of course, the Bible is speaking of pagan idols, not Christian statues.
+Yet one cannot help noticing how closely the description fits.
+Christian statues too must be nailed down and carried from place to place; they too have eyes that see not and feet that cannot walk.